msteinbeck/hid-retrobit/README.md

 sudo modprobe hid-retrobit
 ```

-Unfortunately the driver *hid-generic* binds all HID devices with the result that
+Unfortunately, the driver *hid-generic* prevents *hid-retrobit* from binding
-*hid-retrobit* is unable to do its job.
-The file **99-hid-retrobit.rules** contains
+your device.
+The file **99-hid-retrobit.rules** contains some udev rules which
-some udev rules which unbinds all supported devices from *hid-generic* and rebinds
+unbinds all supported devices from *hid-generic* and rebinds them to
-them to *hid-retrobit* on the fly.
+*hid-retrobit* on the fly.
 Copy this file to **/etc/udev/rules.d**.
+To ensure

-To ensure that the udev rules are able to rebind the supported devices, you finally
+the udev rules are able to rebind your devices, you finally need to copy the
-need to copy the file **hid-retrobit.conf** to **/etc/modules-load.d**.
+file **hid-retrobit.conf** to **/etc/modules-load.d**.

 Now your devices are ready to use.
-Restart your system and have fun playing games
+Restart your system and have fun playing
-retro style :).
+games retro style :).

 Alternate solution
 ==================